insidemordecai/website/content/posts/202304-tracing-url-request/index.md

 Once the browser has received the response from the servers, it inspects the response headers for information on how to render the resource.

-In the response, there is a `Content-Type` header that tells the browser that resource it has received in the response body.
+In the response, there is a `Content-Type` header that tells the browser which resource it has received in the response body.
 For the case of a HTML file, the browser will render the structure of the page and if it gets other resources such as CSS, JavaScript or images, it will render them accordingly.

 ## Summing Up